umco/umbraco-property-list/README.md

 > *Note:* Property List has been developed against **Umbraco v7.6.0** and will support that version and above.

-Property List can be built manually from the source-code:
+Property List can be installed from either NuGet package repositories, or build manually from the source-code:

+#### NuGet package repository

+To [install from NuGet](https://www.nuget.org/packages/Our.Umbraco.PropertyList), you can run the following command from within Visual Studio:

+	PM> Install-Package Our.Umbraco.PropertyList

+We also have a [MyGet package repository](https://www.myget.org/gallery/umbraco-packages) - for bleeding-edge / development releases.
 #### Manual build

 If you prefer, you can compile Property List yourself, you'll need: